Spectral Graph Filtering for Modality-Specific Representation Learning: Introduction

-The main challenge of non-linear dimensionality reduction is to compute a low-dimensional representation of $x_i$ associated with the latent variables $\theta$.

-Consider the setting where two different sensors, A and B, are used to take (simultaneous) snapshots of some object, yielding a collection of pairs $(x^A_i, x^B_i) \in \R^{\ell_A} \times \R^{\ell_B}$ where each pair contains two measurement modalities.
-Again, we assume that each observation can be approximated by the result of a continuous mapping applied to a set of latent variables,
+where often $d \ll \ell$.
+A main challenge of non-linear dimensionality reduction is to compute a low-dimensional representation of $x_i$ associated with the latent vectors $\theta_i$.
+Consider the setting where two sensors, A and B, take simultaneous snapshots of some object, yielding a collection of pairs $(x^A_i, x^B_i) \in \R^{\ell_A} \times \R^{\ell_B}$ where each pair contains two measurement modalities.
+Similarly to the single-modality setting, we assume that each observation can be approximated by a continuous mapping applied to a set of latent variables,

 The latent parameters $\theta$ represent degrees of freedom that both sensors A and B can measure.
 In contrast, the latent variables $\psi^A$ represent degrees of freedom that only $A$ can measure and $B$ is invariant to.
 The opposite holds for $\psi^B$.
 For example, A and B might represent two different color channels of a digital camera.
-Both channels are sensitive to changes in brightness, but each one is blind to changes in color outside of their respective spectrum.
-We illustrate our setting with a toy example in Figure~\ref{fig:mnist_rotate_resize}.
-It shows several images of a single digit from the MNIST dataset.
-The upper row corresponds to modality $A$, where the digits differ in terms of orientation and scale.
-The bottom row shows the corresponding observations from modality $B$ that can sense the orientation but is blind to the scale of the digit.
-In this example, the shared latent variable $\theta$ is the orientation, and the latent variable $\psi^A$ that is exclusive to $A$ is the digit size.
+Both channels are sensitive to changes in brightness, but each one is blind to changes in color outside of its respective spectrum.
+Figure \ref{fig:Toy example} illustrates our setting with a toy example from \cite{lederman2018learning}.
+The left image depicts an observation from modality $A$, where the camera captures two rotating figurines: a Yoda and a bulldog.
+The right image presents an observation from modality $B$, in which the same bulldog figurine is shown alongside a rabbit doll.
+In this example, the shared latent variable $\theta$ is the rotation angle of the bulldog.
+The modality-specific variables $\psi^A$ and $\psi^B$ are the rotation angles of the Yoda figurine and the rabbit, respectively.
+Many works focus on uncovering latent variables shared across modalities while suppressing modality-specific factors.
+However, modality-specific signals often contain valuable information about the observed object and can improve downstream tasks such as clustering and prediction.
+For example, in multi-omics data, a subset of cells that forms a single cluster in gene expression measurements (e.g., scRNA-seq) may split into two distinct subtypes in another modality, such as ATAC-seq.
+Motivated by this observation, our primary objective is to compute low-dimensional representations that explicitly capture latent structure unique to each modality, while disentangling it from shared structure.
+By isolating modality-specific components, we enable more precise characterization of complex systems and improve downstream analyses in unsupervised domains.

-The primary objective of this work is to extract latent variables that are only captured by one of the sensors.
-By extracting these variables, we can map different aspects of the measured object that correspond to each sensor's distinct capabilities.